 - Hold down the Alt key.
 The cursor will change to a double arrow, as if indicating that it is ready to copy.

 - Press and hold the left mouse button and drag the cursor.
 The new point will follow the cursor.
-Note that another line is formed since the original point was linked to another line.
+Note that another line is formed, as the original point was connected to another line.

 To add a point inside an existing line: